The 2022-23 Jing Mei Community Handbook contains important information about our daily operations and BSD Policies/Procedures:

 - Has the effect of substantially disrupting the orderly operation of the school.

-Discriminatory harassment includes conduct that is based on a student’s status as a member of a protected class and is sufficiently severe, persistent, or pervasive that it limits or denies a student’s ability to participate in or benefit from the school’s education programs or activities.
+Discriminatory Harassment, as defined in District Procedure 3210P, includes conduct that is based on a student’s status as a member of a protected class and is sufficiently severe, persistent, or pervasive that it limits or denies a student’s ability to participate in or benefit from the school’s education programs or activities.

-Sexual harassment as defined in this procedure, means unwelcome sexual advances, requests for sexual favors, sexually motivated physical contact, or other verbal or physical conduct or communication of a sexual nature between two or more individuals if:
+Sexual Harassment, as defined in Board Policy 3205, means unwelcome sexual advances, requests for sexual favors, sexually motivated physical contact, or other verbal or physical conduct or communication of a sexual nature between two or more individuals if:

 - Submission to that conduct or communication is made a term or condition, either explicitly or implicitly, of obtaining an education;